joaquimrcarvalho/timelink/doc/admin/new_user_sources_in_git.md

 First you need to have a git repository for sources files.

-If you are stating a new project it is recommended you use the recommended layout for source files, by using the template directory.
-See [this info](new_source_repository_from_template.md).
+If you are starting a new project it is recommended you create a directory with the standard layout for source files, by using the directory template.
+See [this info](../user/new_source_repository_from_template.md).

+If you have existing sources you can either create a new standard directory as above or keep the original files in place and share the directory with git.
+See [new git repository from existing files](user/new_git_repo_from_existing_sources.md)

 # Get the sources from git

 ## 1. Get the Git information

-You will need the URL of the git repository and a Personal access token.
+You will need the URL of the git repository and a personal access token.
 See the documentation above on how to create a repository and a Personal access token.

 ## 2. Determine a name for the sources directory